BioThrax Anthrax Vaccine Description

 January 13, 2022 - The Company presented a BioThrax vaccine update at the 40th Annual J.P.
 Morgan Virtual Healthcare Conference.

-December 20, 2021 - Preclinical work led by researchers from Harvard Medical School has found some aspects in a toxin produced by the anthrax bacterium can silence activity in pain-signaling brain neurons.
+December 20, 2021 - Preclinical work led by researchers from Harvard Medical School has found some aspects of a toxin produced by the anthrax bacterium that can silence activity in pain-signaling brain neurons.
 This study highlights interactions between a bacterial toxin and nociceptors, which may lead to new pain therapeutics.

 April 1, 2021 - A market research report analyzed BioThrax's industry growth rate, size, share, regional analysis, and global forecast to 2027.